-For the past 21 years, under the watchful eyes of Mark Briers, the Professional, and Karl Cook, Master in Charge, rackets occupies a special place near the heart of College sport.
-Situated in the pavilion, the rackets court is open every day until 9.00pm.
+For nearly 25 years, under the watchful eyes of Mark Briers, Rackets Professional, and Karl Cook, Master in Charge, rackets has occupied a special place near the heart of College sport.
+Situated in the pavilion, the rackets court is open every day until 9.30pm.
 As a sport played in 15 of the country's most prestigious public schools, it teaches pupils (who play it alongside their major team games) to both move and watch a ball: with speeds in excess of 100mph, each shot can be likened to teeing off down the fairway; for cricketers, it's their winter nets.
 In short, it is a game not to be missed.

-Further afield, College has an excellent relationship with the North American Rackets Association and as a College, we have taken squads of 6-8 players on a number of tours.
-Encouragingly, OC Rackets has developed strongly, and we are currently national Old Boys Champions.
-The World Champion, Jamie Stout, is an Old Cheltonian, as are the British Open Doubles Champions.
+Further afield, College has an excellent relationship with the North American Rackets Association and as a College, we have taken squads of 6-8 players on a number of tours and a very healthy number of players have gone on to win a ‘Fellowship' (work placement) at these North American clubs during their gap year.
+Encouragingly, OC Rackets has developed strongly, where 4 Old Cheltonians are placed in the world top 15; our top OC is, of course, the World Champion, Jamie Stout

 Boys and girls are encouraged to give it a go from their very first few weeks at College, and once hooked, will find a wealth of opportunities opening up for them.